utdata/icj-setting-up/macintosh-02.md

 You should get a path in return.
 Something like "/Library/Developer/CommandLineTools".

 If you don't **AND ONLY IF YOU DON'T**, you need to install it: `xcode-select --install`.
 It can take a long while to download and install.
+If you get an error on this install, let me know as I have a copy I can give you.

 ## Setting up a Node environment